Alexandra Cook aka Linandara

 After she was married and her children were born Alexandra abandoned her science career and started to pursue the business of being an independent artist which she could combine with being a stay-at-home mum.

 Alexandra’s art education consisted of attending classes, doing workshops and working side by side with many artists, including Rob Wareing, Ahmet Ozel, Susan Abbott, Bernard Barnes.
 Several of them praised her work.
 Her paintings are in private collections in many countries and a museum in Newtown, Powys.
 She participated in and curated group exhibitions, had solo shows, won a number of awards, did fine art commissions, book covers, movie props and costumes, posters and illustrations, run an art and craft shop, organized a couple of art trips.
-By doing so she figured out that it was science-fiction inspired fine arts and crafts she enjoyed doing the most.
+By doing so she figured out that it was science-fiction and fantasy inspired fine arts and crafts she enjoyed doing the most.
 And you can be good only at what you love doing.

 Alexandra continues to travel, absorbing beauty of nature, greatness of human creativity, especially in architecture, folk and period art styles everywhere in the world.
 The senses of awe and otherness are what she cherish the most, also richly provided to her by period, folk and folk rock music she loves.